khushboo84/Android-Bookstore/Readme.txt

 	7.Payment Page (Taking user input in terms of card details)

 	8.About us page (brief about bookstore agenda and clickable next button).

-Extra : I tried using firebase but got way too many errors and after two days of error solving i decided to do work manually.